jorgedb98/SBI/complex_assembler/doc.md

 **IMPORTANT ASSUMPTION: WE WON'T LOOK FOR CLASHES IN DNA AND PROTEINS SINCE WE ASSUME WE ARE BUILDING SUCH A COMPLEX THAT THIS ONE BE A PROBLEM.

 ## 3.2.
 Biological Problems
 Past studies suggest that proteins may not work individually, but they will rather form a complex with other molecules in order to full fill certain functions.
 A classic examples for a model of an interaction can be found for ribosome or enzymes like the NADH dehydrogenase.
-While traditional experimental techniques such as x-ray crystallography and nuclear magnetic resonance (NMR) spectroscopy have been crucial in characterising the structure of a great amount of proteins, the evidence on structures of macrocomplexes is still scarce given the large size and structural flexibility these molecules present.
+While traditional experimental techniques such as x-ray crystallography and nuclear magnetic resonance (NMR) spectroscopy have been crucial in characterising the structure of a great amount of proteins, the evidence on structures of macro-complexes is still scarce given the large size and structural flexibility these molecules present.

 However, with the rapid development of computers and decay in the computational hardware cost, fields such as computational biology have greatly bloomed, and provide promising help in predicting structures of macrocomplexes _1_ in silico _1_ based on the huge amount of data recovered by traditional techniques.
 Our project takes a simple approach to this problem by employing superimpostion between highly similar chains as a basis. __Superimposition__ is defined as the procedure by which which two molecule structures (two proteins, two DNA/RNA molecules, etc) are placed in space-minimizing the distance between backbone atoms of both structures.
 If we were to compare sequence alignment with structural alignment, equivalent residues would be the ones filling the same position in a multiple alignment (according to a sequence similarity score), in structural alignment equivalent residues would be the the closest ones.